Trichy assault rifle: Adoption

 In January 2021, the TriCa (Trichy Carbine) Carbine was unveiled.
 Tests were conducted where 2,000 rounds were fired with no stoppages.
 That August, OFT announced that the TAR could use the ARDE Under Barrel Grenade Launcher, which was presented by OFT general manager Sanjay Dwivedi.
 A TAR variant with a downfolding stock was presented publicly.
 This variant was sought out by the Railway Protection Force aside from the CAPFs.
 In December 2021, the National Security Guard placed an order of 100 TriCa carbines.
-On April 2022, the Kerala Police (KP) ordered 92 TriCa carbines.
+In April 2022, the Kerala Police (KP) ordered 92 TriCa carbines.
 According to OFT, the Greyhounds unit ordered 44 TARs.
 In July 2022, the Government of Kerala received a request from KP to procure 250 TARs with side folding stocks; they received the TriCa carbines in May 2025.
 According to the Advanced Weapons and Equipment India's (AWEIL) 2022–2023 Annual Report, the National Security Guard and the Andhra Pradesh Police conducted tests on both the TAR and the TriCa carbine.

 In January 2023, the Central Industrial Security Force (CISF) received TARs manufactured from Rifle Factory Ishapore.
 That April, Minister of State for Defence and Tourism Ajay Bhatt visited OFT, where he witnessed the TAR being manufactured in the factory while briefed on OFT's research and development work.
 The following January, BSF procured further TARs featuring bayonets.
 The Government of Kerala published an approved plan for the KP to acquire 30 TARs.
 In November 2023, the Trichy was on display at the Dasara Exhibition in Mysore, Karnataka as part of an effort to raise awareness on crime and public safety.
-In a July 2024 interview with Rajesh Choudhary, Chairman and Managing Director of AWEIL, he said that the TAR continues to be in demand with CAPFs and reported that an export order was made for the rifle.
+In a July 2024 interview with Rajesh Choudhary, chairman and managing director of AWEIL, he said that the TAR continues to be in demand with CAPFs and reported that an export order was made for the rifle.

 In May 2025, it was reported that the Assam Forest Department and the Central Bureau of Narcotics made orders for the TriCa carbine.
+In December 2025, the Kolkata Police announced that the force will adopt the Trichy to replace their Lee–Enfield .303 rifles.

 Development

-Initial versions of the TAR were produced by using FN FAL-based receivers and were using 7.62x39mm magazines.
+Initial versions of the TAR were produced by using FN FAL-based receivers and were using 7.62x39 mm magazines.
 In 2012, there were reports that the prototypes jammed during testing due to the rate of fire being 800 rounds per minutes instead of 600 rounds per minute to match with the AK-47.
 It was initially expected that the rate of fire would be at 650 rounds per minute.

 The current version of the TAR is based on the AR-M1 with a machined receiver instead of stamped sheet to ensure the rifle has high accuracy and reliability.
 The TAR can be outfitted with picatinny rails on the upper handguard to attach scopes if requested.